toliaqat/xenon-wiki/dcp-Programming-Model.md

 ## Subscriptions

-DCP supports a publication / subscription model per service instance.
+Xenon supports a publication / subscription model per service instance.
 A HTTP client can POST to a service /subscriptions utility suffix, with a body that includes the subscribers callback URI
 ```

     public static class ServiceSubscriber extends ServiceDocument {